 There are the following phases of a Component life:

-1. DefinitionThe component’s (or any other class’) definition time is while
+The component’s (or any other class’) definition time is while

-Ext.defineis running.
+Ext.define is running.
 Dependencies are loaded from the server, the new class is created, configuration options and methods are added to it (or the defaults are modified), the class is assigned to a variable in the namespace, and its alias (xtype) is registered.